 of the National Academy of Sciences of Ukraine in Kyiv

 - Traditional, forgotten, underutilized and less-known plant species

 - Plants, human nutrition & life quality

-The Journal publishes research articles on ecology (biogeography, pollination biology, conservation biology, diversity, molecular ecology, phytogeography, vegetation ecology, functional ecology), ethnobotany (ethnobotany, ethnomedicine), molecular biology and genetics (genomics, proteomics, biotechnology, bioinformatics, computational biology, chromosome, genetic diversity, population genetics, cytology), physiology and biochemistry (growth & development, stress, metabolism, enzymes, proteins and natural products), reproductive biology (plant breeding, embryology, ontogeny), plant structure (morphology & anatomy, palynology, paleobotany, functional morphology, plant development), and botanical systematics (evolution, phylogeny, taxonomy, nomenclature).
+The Journal publishes research articles on Ecology (biogeography, pollination biology, conservation biology, diversity, molecular ecology, phytogeography, vegetation ecology, functional ecology), Ethnobotany (ethnobotany, ethnomedicine), Molecular Biology and Genetics (genomics, proteomics, biotechnology, bioinformatics, computational biology, chromosome, genetic diversity, population genetics, cytology), Physiology and Biochemistry (growth & development, stress, metabolism, enzymes, proteins and natural products), Reproductive Biology (plant breeding, embryology, ontogeny), Structure (morphology & anatomy, palynology, paleobotany, functional morphology, plant development), and Systematics (evolution, phylogeny, taxonomy, nomenclature).

 Types of papers